 Q: What are a cappella retreats?

 Each term we have retreats for each of our choirs.
 Retreats consist of the individual choirs going away for an evening, rehearsing music, and spending time with one another.
 We find they are the best bonding opportunities members get in our club.
-As they are such a success, we are making first term retreats mandatory this year.
-They will be held on September 30th weekend for one night.
-If you are accepted into our club you are expected to attend.
-This is mandatory because we believe it will not only be an amazing opportunity for you to get to know other in our club, but it will result in your choir making better music through being better friends.
+If you are accepted into our club you are strongly encouraged to attend (we have noticed a trend of dropping out with those that do not attend).

 Q: What does Concert Weekend look like for members?